askiefer/project-dumpdb-/README.md

 # Landfill Database

 Landfill Database is a web app created by Anna Kiefer which is used to search for and display information about landfill sites.
-Integration of Google Maps displays landfill locations across the United States.
+Integration of the Google Maps API displays landfill locations across the United States.
 National and local landfill information is represented using several data visuals, including a pie, doughnut, and bubble chart.
 A landfill gas-to-energy converter displays the Megawatts produced and homes powered for a given landfill's waste in place.
 Finally, users can update the database by submitting a report form.

 Learn more about the developer [here](https://www.linkedin.com/in/annakiefer).